mchaptel/Blender2DKeymap/README.md

 * Arrows to move strokes in increments (this one is still buggy because of issues with blender, I'm waiting to get a response)

+* F6 creates duplicate keyframe, F7 blank keyframe

+* relevant first letter shortcuts for sculpt tools that are easy to remember (visible from hovering the tools)

+* right click erases grease pencil and inverts tool in sculpt

+* double click selects linked

+* A for add menu

+* alt+right click for project strokes menu, alt+shift+right click for GP lock axis

+* Create GP interpolation from any edit mode with ctrl+shift+E

 * Since this is based on AZERTY layouts, "," and ";" change frames, ":" and "!" go from key to key to easily flip drawings

 * Move objects and keys with a right click tweak to avoid conflict with selection and tools

+* G for Grab tool, R for rotate tool, Q for scale (S is taken by Scuplt)

+* Right click menus on click action to free up right click tweaks.

 Many other improvements here and there.

-The main questions I still have :

-* no shortcut I can find to extend a keyframe duration?

-* G for Grab tool, R for rotate tool, Q for scale (S is taken by Scuplt)

 I'm not very familiar with Github but here is a repository I've set up that also includes a startup file with a good GreasePencil setup.